sjdobesh/pngz/readme.md

 ```
 you may also need to run `ldconfig` or update `/etc/ld.so.conf` for your system to recognize the library.

-include with `#include "pngz.h"` and link when compiling
+include with `#include "pngz.h"` and link when compiling, including the png header dependency.

 ```
 gcc foo.c -lpngz -lpng